-The income of respondents and their spouse were elicited in order to gain an insight into the average family income of each respondent which has implication for their socio-economic status and in turn, their decision and willing to expend on their health when the need arise.
-Those with income less than N20,000 were represented by more of clients in MBs with IHS.
-Over a quarter (26 percent) of the respondents had income range from N10,001-N20,000.
-These groups were represented by 16.8% and 38.3% of clients of MBs with and without IHS respectively.
-Nearly half (47.9%) represented by 56.0 and 38.5% of clients from MBs with IHS and without IHS respectively, earned between N20,001-N50,000.
-It was however observed that the respondent lacked proper book-keeping skill and therefore could not draw a line between the profit they made and the capital of the business.
-Again this had been expressed by Ehighiamusoe (2009).
-The income was computed by the daily sales made as revealed by the respondents which are a combination of both profit and capital.
-Those who earned above N50000 were 18.7% represented by 22.8% and 14.0% of clients from MBs with and without IHS respectively.
-Although, the income of spouse were speculated and by most of the respondents since they could not give accurate figures, those who reported that their spouse earned between N30001-N500000 per month accounted for over half (56.6%) of the entire population.
-These were represented by 55.3% and 58.6% of clients of MBs with and without IHS respectively.
-Thus, while more respondents from MBs with IHS seem to have more income than those from MBs without IHS, the reverse seem to be the case for the income of their spouses.
+The income of respondents and their spo elicited in order to gain an insight into the average income of each respondent which has implica their socio-economic status and in turn, their and willing to expend on their health when t arise.
+Those with income less than N20,00 represented by more of clients in MBs with IH a quarter (26 percent) of the respondents had range from N10,001-N20,000.
+These group represented by 16.8% and 38.3% of clients c with and without IHS respectively.
+Nearl (47.9%) represented by 56.0 and 38.5% of client MBs with IHS and without IHS respectively, a between N20,001-N50,000.
+It was however obs that the respondent lacked proper book-keeping and therefore could not draw a line between the they made and the capital of the business.
+Again had been expressed by Ehighiamusoe (2009). income was computed by the daily sales made revealed by the respondents which are a combination of both profit and capital.
+Those who earned al N50000 were 18.7% represented by 22.8% and 14 of clients from MBs with and without IHS respective Although, the income of spouse were speculated by most of the respondents since they could not a accurate figures, those who reported that their spo earned between N30001-N500000 per mo: accounted for over half (56.6%) of the entire populati These were represented by 55.3% and 58.6% clients of MBs with and without IHS respectively.
+Th while more respondents from MBs with IHS seem have more income than those from MBs without IH the reverse seem to be the case for the income their spouses.